 Corporate Strategy.
 From time to time, the Board devotes an extended meeting to a review of the Company's long-term strategic and business plans.

 Authority to Engage Advisors.
 The full Board has the authority to obtain advice and assistance from internal and external legal, accounting or other advisors, at the Company's expense, without consulting with or obtaining the prior approval of management of the Company.

 III.
-Selection of Chairman, Vice Chairman, CEO and President
+Selection of Chair, Vice Chair, CEO and President

 Number and Structure.
 Designated committees include: Executive, Audit and Examination, Governance and Nominating, and Compensation/Human Resources.
 The Audit and Examination Committee is comprised entirely of independent directors.
 The Company may also utilize committees consisting of Board members and officers for the purpose of advising the Board on various operational matters.

 Assignment of Committee Members.
 The Governance and Nominating Committee reviews committee assignments annually and recommends to the Board the assignment of Board members to various committees.
 With the exception of the assignment of an independent Board member on the Executive Committee, the Board does not have a firm policy mandating rotation of committee assignments since special knowledge or experience may mitigate in favor of a particular director serving for an extended period on one committee.

 Frequency and Length of Committee Meetings.
 The Chair of each committee, in consultation with committee members, will determine the frequency and length of committee meetings.
 Committee meetings are normally held by conference call, unless the committee meeting falls on the same day as full Board meeting.